What's the latest on European travel restrictions?

 Denmark

-- As of 9 January, only essential travel is allowed to Denmark and only if you can provide a negative COVID-19 test taken no more than 24 hours before boarding.
+- As of 9 January, only essential travel has been allowed to Denmark and only if you can provide a negative COVID-19 test taken no more than 24 hours before boarding.

 - Special exemptions for entering Denmark have also been tightened.